 Over time I shared with my friends and family how I overcame my health problems.
 And then I told others.
 Many were earnest with their questions, eager to learn more and make changes to their own diets.
 I continued to tell my story, share my adapted recipes, and give encouragement.

 Observing all this, my husband asked me to consider writing a cookbook.
 The lightbulb snapped on.
 What I was learning and collecting was a cookbook of recipes I could share—a cookbook that used unprocessed, organic ingredients in recipes that were truly delicious.
 From that moment, I couldn’t stay out of the kitchen and wrote the cookbook Deliciously Organic.

 With the encouragement of friends I began teaching cooking classes out of my home.
 Before long I was overwhelmed with requests for information and recipes, so I started this cooking blog, Deliciously Organic, as an interactive and efficient avenue to teach and dispense advice and recipes on a much wider scale.

 Then, while writing my first cookbook back in 2008, I had an amalgam filling removed and unfortunately the doctor didn’t take the proper precautions during the extraction.
-As a result, my thyroid absorbed many of the heavy metals and months later I was diagnosed with Hashimoto’s disease.
+As a result, my thyroid absorbed many of the heavy metals and over a year later I was diagnosed with Hashimoto’s disease.
 The disease ravaged my body with hives, I had little energy and was quickly slipping into a depression.
 Once again the doctors didn’t have any answers and said there wasn’t anything they could do.
 I once again turned to nutrition and began a grain-free diet rich in healthy fats, meats, vegetables and fermented foods to begin the healing process.
-After several years of hard work, discipline, and the amazing guidance of my nutritionist, I’m happy to say the disease is now in full remission!
-In my next cookbook, The Grain-Free Family Table, I will share with you all I learned about battling inflammation, how I reversed my disease, over 125 grain-free recipes and all of my best health and cooking tips.
-It will be hitting shelves this fall, so stay tuned!
+After several years of hard work, discipline, and the amazing guidance of my nutritionist, I’m happy to say the disease is now in remission!
+In my new cookbook, The Grain-Free Family Table, I share with you all I learned about battling inflammation, how I reversed my disease, over 125 grain-free recipes and all of my best health and cooking tips.